go4orward/gowebgl/README.md

 # WebGL in Go

-2D & 3D Graphics Library using Go + WebAssembly + WebGL
+Interactive 2D & 3D Graphics Library using Go + WebAssembly + WebGL

 ## How to Build & Run